ljc19800331/BTL_Stereo/README.md

 1. The new codebase is updated (please check the main .py files)
 2. The document provides the camera easy-setup tutorial (please check this before using the camera).

+The code consists of two parts:
+1. Logitech Code (using two Logitech C270 Webcam)
+2. Vimba Code (using two Prosilica GC1020 cameras), please set up the two Prosilica GC1020 cameras before using this code.
+3. Imaging source camera module.

 This is the code for Stereo Vision using Prosilica and Logitech cameras in Brain Tool Lab, Duke University.
 All the codes are created based on the following references:
 1. Pymba Python wrapper: https://github.com/morefigs/pymba
 2. Python VTK: Visualization Tool Kit and example codes online
 3. Python Opencv Example codes in Github

-The code consists of two parts:
-1. Logitech Code (using two Logitech C270 Webcam)
-2. Vimba Code (using two Prosilica GC1020 cameras), please set up the two Prosilica GC1020 cameras before using this code.

 For each section of the code, the following functions are included: